linzjs/linz-development/README.md

 - [vm]      `dc up -d && dc logs -f` to start the Docker containers, and tail the logs.

 You should now be able to visit http://dev.linz.local.
 Visit http://dev.linz.local/bootstrap-users to create a default user within Linz with a username of `test` and `password` has been created for you.
 To log into Linz visit http://dev.linz.local/admin, enter the username and password and hit `Sign-in`.

+## Viewing the documentation

+A local version of readthedocs.org is setup, so that the documentation can be reviewed locally for errors, before committing to the repository.

+- [host]    `vagrant ssh` to gain access to the guest VM.
+- [vm]      `cd /vagrant` (everything happens from this directory).
+- [vm]      `dc build` to build the Docker containers.
+- [vm]      `dc up -d && dc logs -f` to start the Docker containers, and tail the logs.

+You should now be able to visit http://docs.linz.local:8043 to browse the documentation.

 ## License